facebook/react-native-website/docs/new-architecture-appendix.md

 npx react-native codegen
 ```

-This will produce codegen artifactrs in their default locations.
+This will produce Codegen artefacts in their default locations.
 You can provide additional options to customize input and output paths, as well as the target platform.

 See full discription in [The Codegen CLI](the-new-architecture/pillars-codegen#the-codegen-cli) section.